 Third Degree Trespass

 Criminal trespass charges in the third degree is the least serious charge.
 This can be charged when someone unlawfully enters or remains on someone else’s property that is not a private dwelling or property that is fenced or otherwise enclosed.
-Most third-degree criminal trespassing charges are considered class 1 petty offenses.
-These offenses carry penalties of up to six months in jail and $500 in fines.
+Most third-degree criminal trespassing charges are considered petty offenses, carrying a potential penalty of up to 10 days in jail, a fine up to $300, or both.

 Additional Consequences For Criminal Trespassing